uzukwujp/darey-devops-pbl-projetcs/project 1/project1.md

 Credit: [This guide was inspired by Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04#step-3-%E2%80%94-installing-php)

-Congratulations!
  You have finished your very first **REAL LIFE PROJECT** by deploying a LAMP stack website in AWS Cloud!

 ![](images/medal1.png)